 As I said before, the level of need for each plant is not equal.
-You have to know the requirement of your plant.
-But in general, 1.5 watts of LED lighting per gallon are the minimum requirement for planted tanks with low light plants.
-For high light demanding plants, the condition is 3 watts of light per gallon.
+You have to know the requirements of your plant.
+But in general, 1.5 watts of LED lighting per gallon is the minimum requirement for planted tanks with low-light plants.
+For high-light-demanding plants, the condition is 3 watts of light per gallon.

 Though your option of choosing plants will shrink by this, low-light plants are hardy and more comfortable to keep.
 If you are a beginner, I’ll suggest keeping low-light plants (like Anubias, Java Fern, Java Moss, Marimo Ball, Dwarf Rotala, etc.)

 Then it comes to CO2, which is another essential element for the photosynthesis process.
 So plants will suffer from the same consequence of light deficiency.
 CO2 naturally is present in aquarium water to a certain level.